National god: In antiquity

-In antiquity, each ethnic group (nation) had its own pantheon, which may or may not have overlapped with that of neighbouring groups.
-Many of these religions had guardian figures, which then sometimes included national gods, who were considered responsible for the safety and well-being of the nation and of its people, with a special concern for the nation's ruler and guardian.
-These national gods stood alongside the personal gods (that is, the patron gods who took a special interest in an individual's personal well-being).
-Additionally, there were the family gods associated with the care of a clan or profession, as well as gods associated with specific situations or the protection thereof (fertility, health, war, contracts and so on).

 This perception of divinity was common in the ancient world.
 Deities were often geographically localized by association to their main cult centers, and in the Ancient Near East were often tutelary deities of their respective city-states.
 Many of the individual ethnic groups also considered itself the progeny of its national gods.
 For example, in the region that is now Yemen, the Sabaeans, the Minaeans and the Himyar each perceived themselves to be the children of respectively Almaqah, Wadd and Shamash.
 Similarly, in Canaan, Milcom held that role for the Ammonites, while Chemosh did so for the Moab.